aaronmarr/blog-old/posts/eleventy-travis-ci.md

     branch: master
 ```

 At this point, you should be able to build and deploy to Github.
-In Travis, select "Build Now" and wait a minute or two for Travis to do it's thing.
-Once Travis has finished building, you'll see a success message indicating that your site is deployed.
+In Travis, select "Build Now" and wait a minute or two for Travis to do its thing.
+Once Travis has finished building, you'll see a success message in the console indicating that your site is deployed.

 ![alt text](../../img/travis-ci-build-ok.png "Travis CI build success screenshot")

-That's all the is to deploying 11ty to Github Pages using Travis.
-I hope you've found this useful!
+One thing to bear in mind is Travis will conveniently deploy whatever you push to your `master` branch.
+For development, I set up a `develop` branch on Github, so that I only push/merge to `master` when I want to trigger a deployment.

+Congratulations!
+You've successfully deployed your 11ty site using Travis CI.
+If you head back over to Github, you should see that Travis has created a new branch, `gh-pages`, with the built 11ty site inside.
+You should be able to see your site live, so open it in your browser, and bask in the glory!
+I hope you've found this post useful, please get in touch if you have any questions or comments.